mt-trash/mt-trash.github.io/_posts/2016-03-03-spectres-of-marks.md

 Gaddis demonstrates how such rationalism and pragmatism aids and abets capital accumulation, especially where language is involved.
 One major subplot in the novel concerns a fictional African country, Gandia, where an agent of Typhon International is orchestrating the secession of ‘Uaso province’, an area rich in cobalt, nickel, and other minerals.[^23] This is an obvious reference to the Congo crisis of 1960: the leftist leader ‘Nowunda’ is Patrice Lumumba, and ‘Uaso province’ is Katanga, which seceded with encouragement from Belgian and US capitalist interests.
 When this subplot is first introduced, it is in connection with a written contract, and the details emerge from one half of a phone conversation:

+---
->Down in seven.
+Down in seven.
 In order to expedite this and so forth and so forth the government agrees to advance to Typhon International the sum of thirty-nine point seven million dollars [...] . . . what?
 Because if they wanted to buy nickel they would have said nickel.
 They didn’t come to us to buy nickel.
 They didn’t come to us to buy iron or arsenic they came to buy cobalt and cobalt occurs in smaltite, if we come across nickel or iron or anything else in the ore reduction that’s . . . well let them scream giveaway [^24]
+---

 In this scene and others located at Typhon International, Gaddis shows how technologies of communication and abstraction (the telephone and the contract) facilitate the accumulation of capital: first, by enabling the manipulation of the material world at a distance; secondly, by giving ‘title’ to its contents and creating the linguistic and symbolic scaffolding on which ownership is built; finally, by allowing Typhon to ‘pass over in silence’ certain parts of the material world when it is in their interest to do so (in this case, they omit the nickel and iron from the contract).[^25] This is a representation of the preliminary workings of imperialism and finance capital which is consonant with first hand accounts of the Congo’s destabilisation: Thomas Kanza, in his history of the Congo’s struggle for independence, remarks that the wording of the documents circulated at pre- independence ‘Round Tables’ either omitted or concealed certain details of the arrangements which would guarantee the country’s continued economic dependence on Belgium:

+---
->The basis of their talks was a collection of working papers prepared by Belgian experts.
+The basis of their talks was a collection of working papers prepared by Belgian experts.
 The Congolese had not the experience to recognize the glaring omissions in them, the absence of certain vital information, just as they had no way of knowing the various secret financial and other agreements which had been made between the Belgian government and some of its allies, and between Belgian financial bodies and other European and American business concerns.[^26]
+---

 Aporias, omissions, and indeterminacy inevitably become the sites of dispossession in a system of distributed, symbolised ownership.
 Ironically, this critique of capitalism in *J R* reveals that ‘Marks’ – language, writing – are the false friends of the exploited.
 In this respect Gaddis’s novel has something in common with Jean Baudrillard’s influential work *For a Critique of the Political Economy of the Sign*, which claims to demonstrate the mutually sustaining relationship between ‘the code’ (language, sign and signified, and by extension the symbolic part of ideology) and the social forms particular to capitalism, notably the divergence between use value and exchange value.[^27] Gaddis’s critique may be unsystematic, then, but it captures the spirit of Western academic antipathy to capitalism that prevailed after 1968, a spirit inclined against symbolic structures first and foremost and material economic ones only secondarily.